 Finally, fellows are encouraged to join and to actively participate in national cytopathology and pathology organizations so as to develop confidence in their ability to influence the current and future practice of their profession.

-Applicants must be Board-certified or eligible for certification in AP or AP/CP, and if a graduate of an international medical school, have a valid ECFMG certificate.
+Prior to appointment in the program, fellows must have one of the following: at least two years of a pathology residency accredited by the ACGME or of a program located in Canada and accredited by the Royal College of Physicians and Surgeons of Canada (RCPSC); or certification by the American Board of Pathology in anatomic pathology and clinical pathology or in anatomic pathology.
+If a graduate of an international medical school, the applicant must have a valid ECFMG certificate.
 The candidate must also be eligible for employment in Massachusetts and obtain a Massachusetts medical license prior to starting the fellowship.

 Structure of the Cytopathology Fellowship

-Fellowship Program Administrator
+Director, Cytopathology Fellowship Program

-Pathology Service, Massachusetts General Hospital
+Massachusetts General Hospital

 55 Fruit Street, Warren 219